juba/pyobsplot/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/juba/pyobsplot/blob/main/examples/introduction.ipynb)

-`pyobsplot` allows to use [Observable Plot](https://observablehq.com/@observablehq/plot?collection=@observablehq/plot) to create charts in Jupyter notebooks.
-Plots are produced as [widgets](https://ipywidgets.readthedocs.io/en/latest/index.html) from Python code with a syntax as close as possible to the JavaScript one.
+`pyobsplot` allows to use [Observable Plot](https://observablehq.com/@observablehq/plot?collection=@observablehq/plot) to create charts in Jupyter notebooks, Google Colab and Quarto documents.
+Plots are created from Python code with a syntax as close as possible to the JavaScript one.

 It allows to do things like :